8 Genius Ways to Use Emotion Wheel for kids to Express Feelings

 Is the emotion wheel for kids suitable for children with special needs?

-Absolutely, it can be particularly beneficial as it offers a visual method of understanding emotions, which can be easier for children with learning differences to grasp.
+Absolutely, it can be particularly beneficial because it offers a visual way to understand emotions, which can be easier for children with learning differences to grasp.

 What materials are needed to create an emotion wheel for kids?